vmindru/irc-standup-bot/README.md

 # irc-standup-bot
-IRC bot for offline stand-ups, similar to standup bot in hipchat
+module for SOPEL -IRC bot for offline stand-ups, similar to standup bot in hipchat